XilinJia/Podcini/storage/database/README.md

 # :storage:database

-PodVinci's main database, containing subscriptions and playback state (but not user settings).
+Podcini's main database, containing subscriptions and playback state (but not user settings).